 Who should play at Borgata Poker?

 There is no one specific player type that Borgata Poker caters to.
-Instead, tournament buy-ins and cash game stakes are distributed quite evenly from low to high.
+Instead, tournament buy-ins and cash game stakes run the gamut from low to high.

 The site does struggle to get off sit & gos, and part of the reason for this is low liquidity.
 So sit & go aficionados might be best off elsewhere, which is a shame as the site boasts one of the most eclectic blends of the variant.

 Borgata Poker does feature an array of social options, including Missions, Achievements, a friend’s list, and messaging.
-Thus, players who preference social interaction and friendly competition may be attracted to the site.
+Thus, players who prefer social interaction and friendly competition may be attracted to the site.